-

 JS Graphics & Charts

-In JavaScript, properties are the key–value pairs inside an object.
-The key (property name) is always a string (or symbol), and the value can be any valid JavaScript data type, including numbers, strings, arrays, functions, or even other objects.
+Properties are key-value pairs where the key is a string (or a symbol) and the value can be any valid JavaScript type, including numbers, strings, arrays, functions, or even other objects.

 };